emipa606/UtilitySupplements/README.md

 Vary base research costs by a percentage level.

 The mod includes settings to tweak which plant gases are used and whether a maximum radius at full maturity.
 Provided in case anyone experiences any graphical performance issues with their hardware.
-There&apos;s also a toggle for Tangleroot creep.
+There's also a toggle for Tangleroot creep.

 The relative toxicity setting allows you to tweak how effective the various toxins and other active chemicals perform in relation to default values (percentage).